Trying to contain a Biological Wildfire!

 Weeds continue to spread and the damage worsens.
 When considering long-term ecological effects on the land, invasion by aggressive non-indigenous noxious weeds is far more damaging than any wildfire. – Steven A. Dewey, Utah State University

 ESWA Invasive Species Program Overview ESWA has been battling this invasion since 2007.
 Hundreds of volunteers have spent thousands of hours picking weeds, and over $100K of grants to ESWA (mostly from the National Forest Foundation Ski Area Conservation Fund) have financed professional treatment of weed infestations.
-In 2019 and beyond, ESWA will continue these efforts a new effort to measure and map the actual locations of weed infestations.
+This year and beyond, ESWA will continue these efforts a new effort to measure and map the actual locations of weed infestations.
 We excited to win a new NFF that will help us treat 8 serious noxious weed infestations.
 The combination of treatment and measurement will ensure we make progress against these spreading invasive species.

 Our ongoing fight Noxious weeds have certainly crossed the borders of areas ESWA is responsible for – Eagles Nest Wilderness, Ptarmigan Peak Wilderness and Holy Cross Wilderness Areas – invading and changing the pristine environment.
 ESWA is working closely with the USFS to manage the forest health in the Wilderness.
 These noxious weeds affect the forest is several ways.
 Currently there are 37 noxious weeds in Summit and Eagle Counties that endanger our Wilderness.
 A major part of this program is to locate infestations and to control the spread of invasive plants that are harmful to the forest.